FourthState/plasma-mvp-sidechain/README.md

 ## Overview
 As a layer 2 scaling solution, Plasma has two major components: verification and computation.
 Verification is handled by the rootchain contract which resolves any disputes and distributes funds accordingly.

 Computation is handled off chain by a sidechain.
-This sidechain levarges the Cosmos SDK to create a scalable and flexible blockchain, that can maintain it's security through reporting merkle roots to the root chain.
+This sidechain leverages the Cosmos SDK to create a scalable and flexible blockchain, that can maintain it's security through reporting merkle roots to the root chain.
 We will be using [Tendermint](https://github.com/tendermint/tendermint) for consensus on this blockchain.

 We are using a UTXO model for this blockchain.
 This allows us to do secure and compact proofs when interacting with the rootchain contract.